oracle/db-sharding/docker-based-sharding-deployment/README.md

 ```

 ### Create Network Bridge
-Before creating a container, create the macvlan bridge.
-If you are using the same bridge name with the same network subnet then you can use the same IPs mentioned in **Create Containers** section.
+Before creating a container, create the docker network by creating docker network bridge based on your enviornment.
+If you are using the bridge name with the network subnet mentioned in this README.md then you can use the same IPs mentioned in [Create Containers](#create-containers) section.

 #### Macvlan Bridge